Limited Company Formation Guidance

-Plus all businesses that have a turnover in excess of a certain amount have to be VAT registered.
+All businesses that have a turnover in excess of a certain threshold have to register for VAT.

 Registering a New Limited Company

-If you don't have a name in mind, you can pick one of these and the shareholding is transferred to you.
-This can take a matter of hours.
+If you don't have a name in mind, you can pick one of these existing companies and have the shareholding transferred over to you.
+This process can take a matter of hours.
 If you have a specific name to register, the registration process is again instant but may take a few days to complete.

 Once completed you'll receive some forms about your company which you would have completed yourself or have your agent complete them and need to understand and keep safe.

-- Certificate of Incorporation of a Private Limited Company with your unique company number is provided once the company exists.
+- Certificate of Incorporation of a Private Limited Company with your unique company number once the company exists.